 - Build a rainy-day fund.
 You’ll sleep better once you’ve amassed an emergency fund equal to about six months’ of your expenses.
 Stash the cash in a liquid and accessible vehicle, such as a high-yield savings account.
 Shop around for the best rate, and for an account that fits your needs.

 - Consider refinancing debt.
 Mortgage rates have risen from record lows, but millions of homeowners still could shave hundreds of dollars from monthly payments by refinancing.
-If you’re carrying high-cost credit card debt, check if a balance transfer card is right for you.
+If you’re carrying high-cost credit card debt, a balance transfer card may be right for you.

 Bankrate commissioned YouGov Plc to conduct the survey.
 Total sample size was 2,442 adults.
 YouGov collected responses March 10-12, 2021.
 The survey was conducted online.
 The figures have been weighted and are representative of all U.S. adults.